micmejia/bible-dump/AMPC/Luke/Luke 1.md

-But the angel said to him, Do not be afraid, Zachariah, because your petition [^k]was heard, and your wife Elizabeth will bear you a son, and you must call his name John [God is favorable].
+But the angel said to him, Do not be afraid, Zachariah, because your petition was heard, and your wife Elizabeth will bear you a son, and you must call his name John [God is favorable].